-Housed within a tier-one research university located approximately 70 miles east of Atlanta, the Lamar Dodd School of Art is a nationally ranked art school offering degrees in the fields of Art, Art Education, Art History, and Design.
+Housed within a tier-one research university located approximately 70 miles east of Atlanta, the Lamar Dodd School of Art is a nationally ranked art school offering degrees in the fields of Art (MFA), Art Education (MAEd, PhD), Art History (MA, PhD) and Design (MFA).
 Our graduate students are generously accommodated within a variety of dedicated studio and research spaces within our impressive, state-of-the-art facilities, and together, they form a tight knit, vibrant community enhanced by exhibitions and a robust visiting artist and scholar lecture series.

 The Dodd offers generous, merit-based assistantships and scholarships and is committed to a diverse student body.
 More information on our graduate programs in Art, Design, Art Education, and Art History can be found using the links below or by emailing the Graduate Office.
 Find more information about School of Art Graduate Admissions here.

 See recent MFA Catalogues and learn more about Graduate Research in Art Education and Art History here.

 Information about our Visiting Artst & Scholar lecture series can be found here.